 In addition to national holidays, ESN students have short breaks in between the 12-week sessions.
-Please consult the 2023 Calendar for specific dates.
+Please consult the 2024 Calendar for specific dates.

-2023 CALENDAR
+2024 CALENDAR

+Date Event

+January 16-18 Placement Test,

-Placement Test, Registration, & Orientation First Day of Classes
+, Registration, &

 Orientation

-First Day of Classes
+January 19 First Day of Classes

-January 2023
+- January (Spring) 2024

-Good Friday - No
+March 29 Good Friday -

+No Classes

+April 12 End of 12-Week Session

+May 13-14 Testing, Registration, &

+Orientation

+May 15 First Day of Classes-

+May (Summer) 2024

+May 27 Memorial Day -

+No Classes

+June 19 Juneteenth Day -

+No classes

+July 4 Independence Day - No

 Classes

-End of January 2023
+August 9 End of 12-Week Session

-Testing, Registration,
+September 4-6 Testing, Registration, &

-& Orientation
+Orientation

-First Day of Classes-
+September 9 First Day of Classes

-May 2023

-Memorial Day - No

-Classes

-Juneteenth Day - No

-classes

-Independence Day -
+September (Fall) 2024

+October 3 Rosh Hashanah -

 No Classes

-End of May 2023

-Testing, Registration,

-& Orientation

-First Day of Classes

-September 2023

-Rosh Hashanah - No

-Classes

-Yom Kippur - No

-Classes

-Veterans Day
+November 11 Veterans Day -

-observed - No Classes
+No Classes

-Thanksgiving -No
+November 28-29 Thanksgiving -

-Classes
+No Classes

-End of September
+December 5 End of 12-Week Session

-2023

-STUDENT CONDUCT
+STUDENT CONDUCT & OTHER PROTOCOLS